ahmadaghazadeh/CodeEditor/README.md

 This is a text/code(Base From [ModPE IDE] ) editor meant for integration as a modular component of the overall UI.
 The aim is to provide a powerful editor that can be used just like any other View.

-Ace text editor has been used for this purpose because it is feature-rich, fast, and easy to modify and embed in applications.
+CodeEditor has been used for this purpose because it is feature-rich, fast, and easy to modify and embed in applications.

 Please note that this library is currently supported on android API 15 and above.